kristians-dimitrijevs/fend-project-memory-game/README.md

 The game have stars rating:

-3 Stars - Are awarded if the game is completed under 15 moves.
+3 stars are awarded if the game is completed under 15 moves.

-2 Stars - Are awarded if the game is completed from 15 to 22 moves.
+2 stars are awarded if the game is completed from 15 to 22 moves.

-1 Star - Is awarded if the game is completed in 23 moves or more.
+1 star is awarded if the game is completed in 23 moves or more.

 The game ends when player has matched all the cards.